kode4food/interpol/README.md

 npm install interpol-views --save
 ```

-Then follow the instructions at the [interpol-views](https://bitbucket.org/kode4food/interpol-views) Bitbucket page.
+You can then follow the instructions available at the [interpol-views](https://bitbucket.org/kode4food/interpol-views) Bitbucket page.

 ## Interpol and the Browser
 To add Interpol as a Bower dependency to your project, do the following: